ADACS-Australia/2023-03-20-Coding-Best-Practices-Workshop/_episodes/GitHub.md

 teaching: 15
 exercises: 15
 questions:
-- "TODO"
+- "Why use an online repo like GitHub or GitLab?"
+- "How do I create a new github repo?"
+- "How do C sync my existing repo to GitHub?"
 objectives:
-- "TODO"
+- "Create an an empty GitHub repo"
+- "Connect our local repo the one on GitHub"
+- "Synchronize the two repositories"
 keypoints:
-- "TODO"
+- "An online git hosting service can act as an off-site back up for your work"
+- "If you don't want to share (or can't) then you can set the repositories to private"
+- "Having your work online makes it easy for you to work from multiple devices"
+- "When your work is online you can shamelessly plug it while teaching!"
 ---

+## Why use an online repository
+There are a number of reasons why an online repository can be useful:
+- Having your code on multiple machines reduces the chances of you loosing your work
+- Services like GitHub give you control over who sees and can access your work, through private/public listings
+- Services like GitHub often come with additional tools that are super useful for development including:
+  - Automation tools for building/testing/documenting/deploying your work
+  - A place to store and present documentation
+  - The ability to connect with third party vendors to provide additional services such as: testing, code review, security warnings, publishing to code indexes, and archiving.
+- Pushing your code to a site like github is the simplest way to publish your code and get the recognition you deserve (see our episode on [publishing]({{page.root}}{% link _episodes/PublishingCode.md %}))

 ## Setting up for GitHub

-Accounts are free, so [signup](https://github.com/signup) for one.
+Accounts are free, so [signup](https://github.com/signup) for one (or just follow along for now).

-When we use Git on a new computer for the first time, we need to configure a few things.
+When we use `git` on a new computer for the first time, we need to configure a few things.

-On a command line, Git commands are written as `git verb options`, where `verb` is what we actually want to do and `options` is additional optional information which may be needed for the `verb`.
+On a command line, git commands are written as `git verb options`, where `verb` is what we actually want to do and `options` is additional optional information which may be needed for the `verb`.
 So here is how you can setup git for the first time on your computer:

 ~~~